iterative/cml/README.md

 To begin, you'll need a GitHub or GitLab account.
 Users may wish to familiarize themselves with [Github Actions](https://help.github.com/en/actions) or [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/).

-_Instructions to configure CML in a project repository here?
+_EO: Instructions to configure CML in a project repository here?
 Need to show the workflow being defined._
+_How should we provide GitHub/GitLab details?
+Should we have separate sections with specific instructions for each?_
+_That seems preferable to jumping back and forth between them as we're currently doing._

 <details>
 <summary>CML for Github</summary>